 Low income, unemployed, and working poor families in Maryland can look into services offered by their local community action agency.
 Case managers from the non-profits can help individuals in a number of ways.
 Clients can enroll into long term self-sufficiency programs, such as job training or educational services.
 In addition, many non-profits can help Maryland families apply for financial aid or grants for paying every day expenses.

-Every county and town is supported by an agency.
+Every county and town is supported by an agency, and find non-profits in Maryland listed below.
 While the resources will vary based on funding and location, the agencies will do their best to help those who are struggling.
 Some of the services that may be offered, and that are in high demand, are below.

 A couple of the energy assistance programs include Maryland Energy Assistance Program (MEAP), which is for paying heating bills.
 Your local agency can usually process applications.
 The second primary service is the Electric Universal Services Programs (EUSP).
 A cash grant can be provided by MEAP, and the money can be used to pay different types of energy bills, including natural gas, electric, oil, propane, and kerosene.
 Funds can be used to pay older and unpaid bills.
 Any money issued by your community action agency will be paid directly to the household’s heating vendor or energy company.